-Cast: 7 total (5 female, 2 male) Full Length Drama (about 100 minutes) Single Set Contemporary Costumes
+Cast: 6 total (4 female, 2 male) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes

-Cast: 12 total (12 male) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes
+Cast: 5 total (1 female, 4 male) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes

 Two American couples get caught in a chronological palindrome on a trip to Italy.
 Stigmata, alchemy, adultery, and St. Catherine of Siena’s severed head plague a nun and a minister in this circular love story that is a comedy if performed forward and a tragedy if performed backward.